iscRamirezAbril/casamariasilvia_website/README.md

 ## General Information
-Bootstrap Website for a logistic company that offers efficient, secure and customized logistics solutions for companies of all sizes.
-It is a very light business theme with a clean design.
+Bootstrap Landing Page for a vacation house rental, where you will find details about the house and reservations info.

 ## Technologies Used